The Best Myanmar Itinerary In 2 Weeks

 Looking at a map, this forms a rough triangle for your Myanmar itinerary route.
 To avoid circling back, I suggest that you fly into Yangon, and exit through Mandalay airport.

-Of course you can cover all of these places in a matter of one short week but to savour each moment, you should mark off two weeks in your travel calendar for this Myanmar itinerary.
+Of course, you can cover all of these places in a matter of one short week but to enjoy each moment, you should mark off two weeks in your travel calendar for this Myanmar itinerary.

 How Many Places Can You Visit In Myanmar?